mohammedswalihct/my_portfolio/README.md

-# Ethical Hacker - [Your Name/Username]
+# Ethical Hacker

 Welcome to my GitHub repository!
-I'm an ethical hacker dedicated to identifying and fixing security vulnerabilities to help make the internet a safer place.
+I'm an Ethical Hacker dedicated to identifying and fixing security vulnerabilities to help make the internet a safer place.
 This is where I share my projects, tools, and research on cybersecurity, penetration testing, vulnerability assessments, and more.
 Feel free to explore and collaborate.

 ## 🔐 About Me